Employers: Give a Chance To a Candidate With a Gap In Their CV!

 But, is there any research on optimal vacation duration?
-We do not know too much about the natural rhythms in the human body, but the traditional vacation lasting between one and three weeks might not be enough to fully retrieve the capacity and productivity of the human mind.
-According to recent survey, most travelers declare to be fully rested after 8 days of vacation, but is this really enough to rest your brain on all the levels?
-Not necessarily.
+We do not know too much about the natural rhythms of the human body, but the traditional vacation lasting between one and three weeks might not be enough to fully retrieve the capacity and productivity of the human mind.

 It might turn out that when accepting an employee after a yearly career break, you’ll gain a rested and ultra-productive team member on board, with levels of energy unmatched by anybody else!

 The Reasons For Career Gaps To Look Forward To At Job Interviews.

 As mentioned before, the fraction of the workforce who admit to a career gap in a CV is growing.
 As an employer or hiring manager, you might consider looking favorably at career gaps in candidates’ CVs for two major reasons.